ElektraInitiative/libelektra/doc/decisions/1_in_discussion/copy_on_write.md

 Two ideas to deal with this in conjunction with our reference counting implementation:

 If we have `free` function-pointer along side the refcount, `mmapstorage` (and also other plugins with different allocators) could set it to their own implementation.
-To mimic the current behaviour of `mmapstorage` this would point to a no-op function.
+To mimic the current behavior of `mmapstorage` this would point to a no-op function.
 However, we could also improve things and keep track of when all data has been freed and only then call `munmap`.

 Another simpler way to avoid the flag, which doesn't really allow for further improvements, would be using the refcount.